martenframework/marten/docs/docs/the-marten-project/design-philosophies.md

 ## DB-Neutral

-The framework's ORM is and should remain usable with multiple database backends (including MySQL, PostgreSQL, and SQLite).
+The framework's ORM is and should remain usable with multiple database backends (including MariaDB, MySQL, PostgreSQL, and SQLite).

 ## App-oriented